Pages that are not posts

 will need to link to both kinds of content, but for a first version it

-is probably OK to hard-code links in to the template for index.html
+is probably OK to hard-code links in to the template for index.html.
+In Markdown

 normal relative links will work, so we can write